hapax/hapax.github.io/assets/chandra.md

 </span>

 <span style="padding-left: 20px; display:block">
-(b) Let's solve our earlier problem of how many electrons we can plonk into a box before it forms a black hole.
+(b) Let's finally solve the problem of how many electrons you can plonk into a box before it forms a black hole.
-Argue that, if the electrons are ultrarelativistic, the box of electrons will collapse at a mass
+Argue that, if the electrons are ultrarelativistic, the box of electrons will collapse once the mass reaches
 </span>

 $$